Skip to content

 What is the D8 Digital Nomad Visa?

 €3,680/month remote income requirement.
 1-year visa, renewable.
-Counts toward 5-year citizenship.
+Counts toward 5-year permanent residency.
+Citizenship now requires 10 years (7 for EU/CPLP) under the 2026 law.
 No investment needed.
 Ideal for remote workers.

 How does Portugal compare to Greece for Golden Visa?